spaceml-org/InstrumentToInstrument/docs/download/download.rst

 .. autoclass:: iti.download.download_sdo.SDODownloader

-The default settings for the AIA instrument is given by downloading the data in the 131, 171, 193, 211, 304, 335 Å channels including HMI magnetograms.
+The default settings for the AIA instrument is given by downloading the data in the 131, 171, 193, 211, 304, 335 Å channels without the HMI magnetograms.
+However, we can include them by adding the ``6173`` Å in the wavelength initialization of the ``iti.download.download_sdo.SDODownloader``.
 The ``iti.download.download_sdo.SDODownloader`` class contains a function to download the data for specific dates with the ``downloadDate`` function.

 .. autofunction:: iti.download.download_sdo.SDODownloader.downloadDate